Abby Greene Aldrich Rockefeller (1874-1948)

 Mrs. Rockefeller died in New York City in 1948.

-In 1954, Mrs. Rockefeller’s son Nelson led a project to commision a window for the Union Church of Pocantico Hills as a memorial to his mother.
+In 1954, Mrs. Rockefeller’s son Nelson led a project to commission a window for the Union Church of Pocantico Hills as a memorial to his mother.
 The result was the Rose Window, Henri Matisse’s last completed work, which was dedicated on Mother’s Day in 1956.

 Image shows Mrs. Rockefeller, along with her husband John D. Rockefeller, Jr., at Washington Irving’s Sunnyside on October 4, 1947.